balabynaboyina809-bit/air-cargo-logistics-database/README.md

 ## Overview

-This project is a SQL-based database system designed to manage and analyse air cargo logistics information.
+This project is a SQL-based database system designed to manage and analyse air cargo logistics and tracking information.

-## Objectives
+## Project Objectives

+The main objectives of this project are:

-- Track cargo and shipment information
+- Manage air cargo and shipment information
-- Organise logistics data
+- Organise logistics data in a structured database
-- Retrieve operational information using SQL
+- Use SQL to retrieve and analyse operational data
-- Support analysis of cargo movements and logistics activity
+- Support efficient tracking of cargo information
+- Maintain accurate and consistent data

-## Technologies
+## Technologies Used

 - SQL
 - Relational Database Design